TryKickoff/statix/readme.md

 ![](http://i.imgur.com/ACbqfMq.jpg)

-[Statix](https://github.com/TryKickoff/statix) makes creating and working with static HTML templates quick and easy.
+[Statix](https://github.com/TryKickoff/statix) – a base setup that makes creating templates and static sites quick and easy.

-## Why do I need Statix in my life?
+---

+## Features

 Have you ever wanted the power of reusing snippets in your HTML but don’t know where to start?

 Do you want a good base front-end structure for your project without throwing the whole of Bootstrap it?

-Statix has your back.

----

-## Features

 Here are some of the simple problems that Statix helps you solve:

+### Fast starting point

+Statix gives you a great base to get up and running as quickly as possible.
+Whether templating a full site or just spinning up a prototype, Statix tries to get out of your way so you can start coding.

+There’s no complicated config to mess around with before you start.
+Simply typing `grunt serve` into the terminal to spin up a local server get started – all the base setup is done for you!

+### Project Structure

+Statix uses [Kickoff](http://trykickoff.com/) and [Grunt](http://gruntjs.com/) to give you a minimal starting point for your front-end projects.
+Just enough structure – no extra bloat.
+If you want to switch out Kickoff for a different framework like Bootstrap or Foundation, doing so is [really simple](#alt-frameworks).

 ### Code snippets

- Statix leverages Assemble to give you the ability to write a snippet of HTML once and then include it across multiple HTML files.
+ Statix leverages Assemble – an excellent Statix Site generator – to give you the ability to write a snippet of HTML once and then include it across multiple HTML files.

  Editing a navigation link across 10 static HTML pages?
 No problem.
 Want to change a piece of footer text across the whole of your site templates?
 Easy!

  Simply manage one code snippet and include it wherever you want it to appear in each HTML template.

-### Project Structure

-Statix uses Kickoff and Grunt to give you a minimal starting point for your front-end projects.
-Just enough structure – no extra bloat.

 ### Write content in Markdown

-One of the biggest pains in the ass is having to write content for static sites or templates in HTML.
+One of the biggest pains on simple projects is having to write content for static sites or templates in HTML.

 Statix brings together the power of using a templating language (such as Handlebars), with the flexibility of being able to write content using [Markdown](http://daringfireball.net/projects/markdown/).

 This means that for small site builds (ones that don’t need a CMS) content editors can update a much more readable markdown file, rather than dig into HTML syntax.

-### Fast starting point

-Statix gives you a great base to get up and running as quickly as possible.
-Whether templating a full site or just spinning up a prototype, Statix tries to get out of your way so you can start coding.

-There’s no complicated config to mess around with before you start.
-Once installed, simply typing `grunt serve` into the terminal will spin up a local server that you can see your project change in realtime as you edit it.

 ### Extensibility